Bawern History, Family Crest & Coats of Arms

 The surname Bawern was first found in Pembrokeshire (Welsh: Sir Benfro), a county in south-west Wales, anciently part of the Welsh kingdom of Deheubarth.
 However, the family are also numerous in Shropshire.

 Early census records for Wales are rare so we should not be surprised to find that one of the first records was found as late as 1487, where Lewis ap-Owen, was listed in County of Cardigan.

 Early History of the Bawern family

-Another 188 words (13 lines of text) covering the years 1761, 1797 and 1704 are included under the topic Early Bawern History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bawern research.
+Another 64 words (5 lines of text) covering the years 1761, 1797, 1704, 1575, 1624 and 1590 are included under the topic Early Bawern History in all our PDF Extended History products and printed products wherever possible.

 Bawern Spelling Variations